esherred/HeraldGroup-Rebuild/wp-content/plugins/header-footer/readme.txt

 = Head and Footer Codes =

-Why you have to install 10 plugins to add Google Analytics code, custom tracking code, Google Webmaster/Alexa/Bing/Tradedoubler verificaton code (and so on...) on head of footer section of your blog pages?
+Why you have to install 10 plugins to add Google Analytics, Facebook Pixel, custom tracking code, Google DFP code, Google Webmaster/Alexa/Bing/Tradedoubler verification code and so on...

 With Header and Footer plugin you can just copy the code those services give you in a centralized point to manage them all.
+And theme independent: you can change your theme without loosing the code injected!

+= Injection points and features =

-* manage the head section code
+* in the <head> page section where most if the codes are usually added
+* just after the <body> tag as required by some JavaScript SDK (like Facebook)
-* manage the footer code
+* in the page footer (just before the </body> tag)
-* recognize and execute PHP code to add logic
+* recognize and execute PHP code to add logic to your injections
-* few SEO options
-* mobile detection
+* distinct desktop and mobile injections

 = AMP =